Washington, DC Anesthesia Errors Lawyer

 General Anesthesia

-General anesthesia is used for complex surgical procedures.
-It renders the patient unconscious and prevents the brain from feeling any pain signals.
-It uses a combination of intravenous drugs and inhaled gasses called anesthetics.
-While under, the patient’s vital functions need to be monitored.
-Sometimes, both an anesthesiologist and a certified registered nurse anesthetist work as a team to administer general anesthesia.
+General anesthesia is typically used for major or complex surgical procedures.
+It places the patient in a controlled, unconscious state, preventing the brain from processing pain signals.
+This form of anesthesia is delivered through a combination of intravenous medications and inhaled gases, known as anesthetics.
+Because it affects vital functions such as breathing, heart rate, and blood pressure, patients must be closely monitored throughout the procedure.
+In many cases, an anesthesiologist and a certified registered nurse anesthetist work together as a team to safely administer and oversee general anesthesia.

 Conscious Sedation

-Also known as procedural sedation, this type of anesthesia uses a combination of medicines to help the patient relax while blocking any pain caused during a medical procedure.
-Patients may stay awake while under conscious sedation.
-The level of sedation varies — from minimal to fairly deep.
+Also known as procedural sedation, this type of anesthesia uses a combination of medications to help the patient relax while blocking any pain caused during a medical procedure.
+Patients may stay awake while under conscious sedation, and the level of sedation varies from minimal to fairly deep.

 Regional Anesthesia